 - Having to regularly ask others to repeat themselves

-After the initial ordeal of an injury, victims may face another round of difficulties as they cope with chronic pain, medical bills, lost wages and emotional stress.
+After the initial ordeal of workers’ compensation injuries, victims may face another round of difficulties as they cope with chronic pain, medical bills, lost wages, and emotional stress.
 We know how challenging this can be for you and your family, and are committed to supporting you through every step of the process with a full range of legal services.
 Knowing that you are represented by an attorney who will work tirelessly on your behalf can significantly lighten your burden, allowing you to focus on the highest priority of all: your recovery.